from small one page howto to huge articles all in one place

 PTHREAD_RWLOCK_PREFER_WRITER_NONRECURSIVE_NP

-The pthread_rwlockattr_getkind_np() function returns the value of the lock kind attribute of the read-write lock attribute object referred to by attr in the pointer pref.
+Setting the lock kind to this avoids writer starvation as long as any read locking is not done in a recursive fashion.
+The pthread_rwlockattr_getkind_np() function returns the value of the lock kind attribute of the rea-write lock attribute object referred to by attr in the pointer pref.

 RETURN VALUE

 On success, these functions return 0.
 Given valid pointer arguments, pthread_rwlockattr_getkind_np() always succeeds.
-On error, pthread_rwlockattr_setkind_np() returns a non-zero error number.
+On error, pthread_rwlockattr_setkind_np() returns a nonzero error number.

 ERRORS